aitikgupta/aitikgupta/TEMPLATE.md

 <br>

 <p align="center">
-I frequently contribute to organisations based on computational Python.
+I majorly contribute to organisations based on computational Python.
 <br>
 <i>Take a look at my repositories and let's get in touch!</i>
 <br>